ArtsyArtys/Create-Web-App/README.md

   - [ ] MySQL database not being created properly

   Additions to be made:
+  - [ ] dotenv inclusion for node projects
   - [ ] Facebook Oauth
   - [ ] Production and Test environments specified during app creation.
   - [ ] Controller directory to be made in all Node.js projects for callbacks